Design a complaints handling flow

 The start step triggers the beginning of a flow, and therefore, it is in this step where the application data that will be requested in the startup form is defined.

-To define these application data, you must access the configuration window corresponding to the start step and expand the “Scope” section.
-Then, each field that you want to include in the startup form of the flow must be marked as “Required”.
+To define these application data, you must access the configuration window corresponding to the start step and there select the “Form” tab and in the “Visibility” section you can find the application dataThen, each field that you want to include in the startup form of the flow must be marked as “Required”.

-Data scope configuration
+Data visibility configuration

-Fig. 197 Data scope configuration
+Fig. 204 Data visibility configuration

 Activity settings